 Before using a work of art, it is important to determine who owns the copyright and who owns the physical property.
 For example, an art gallery may own a painting, but unless the artist has assigned the copyright to the art gallery, the artist holds the copyright to that work.
 In this case, the art gallery controls the access rights only.
 Unless your use is covered by an exception or existing license, permission must be obtained from all copyright owners before using a work of art.

-In accordance with the U of S Fair Dealing Guidelines, a musical score (i.e., piece of sheet music) can be copied from a work containing other musical scores and distributed to students in a class for educational purposes.
+In accordance with USask Fair Dealing Guidelines, a musical score (that is, piece of sheet music) can be copied from a work containing other musical scores and distributed to students in a class for educational purposes.
 Please cite the source from where the score was copied and limit the distribution to only the students in the course.

-Sound recordings, such as CDs or electronic audio, can be played in an educational institution without an additional public performance licence as long as the recording is played for the purpose of education, the audience is primarily students and no profit is gained.
+Sound recordings, such as compact discs (CDs) or electronic audio, can be played in an educational institution without an additional public performance licence as long as the recording is played for the purpose of education, the audience is primarily students and no profit is gained.
 The sound recording must be a legal, commercial copy.
 Live music may be performed without permission under these conditions, as well.

 Non-educational uses of music such as for concerts, dances, entertainment, sporting events, ambience, music on hold for telephones, etc., require public performance licences through the Society of Composers Authors and Music Publishers of Canada (SOCAN).

-If copying of an audio file does not fall under an exception in the Copyright Act or the audio is not in the Public Domain, permission must be obtained to reproduce the audio.
-The Canadian Musical Reproductions Rights Agency (CMRRA) can grant a synchronization licence for reproductions of a musical work in audio-visual productions (i.e., films and video).
+If copying of an audio file does not fall under an exception in the Copyright Act or the audio is not in the public domain, permission must be obtained to reproduce the audio.
+The Canadian Musical Reproductions Rights Agency (CMRRA) can grant a synchronization licence for reproductions of a musical work in audio-visual productions (that is, films and video).
 The CMRRA can also grant a mechanical licence that authorizes the reproduction of music on CDs.